Null-Validated Topological Signatures of Financial Market Dynamics: Bitcoin surrogate null models

 \subsection{Pointwise null envelopes for persistence landscape norms}

-For each sliding window, and for each null model, we generate multiple surrogate realizations of the persistence landscape norm by applying the same embedding and topological pipeline in \ref{sec:tda_method} to surrogate versions of $\lbrace z_t\rbrace$.
+For each sliding window and each null model, we generate a surrogate ensemble of persistence landscape norms by applying the same embedding and topological pipeline described in Section~\ref{sec:tda_method} to surrogate versions of $\{z_t\}$.
 These surrogate values form an empirical sample from the null distribution of the window-level statistic.
 In all experiments, null envelopes are estimated using 30 surrogate realizations per null model.
 The qualitative behavior of the envelopes and exceedance patterns is robust to further increases in the number of surrogate realizations.

 At each window, we summarize this null distribution by computing its mean, as well as its 5th and 95th empirical percentiles.
 The interval defined by these two percentiles constitutes a pointwise null envelope for the persistence landscape norm at that window.